dotnet/arcade/Repro Environment/ReproTool Documentation.md

 For a Mac machine, `Connect` will download a `.txt` file with the instructions on how to connect to the machine.

 ## How to signal that I am done with the machine?
-Go back to [Mission Control Int], find the machine and click on `Delete`.
+Go back to [Mission Control], find the machine and click on `Delete`.
 Please note that both the Snapshots and the Machines expire after 3 days of being created, so in case you forget to delete them, we will delete them for you withouth previous notice.

 # How to give feedback?